NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Scatter approach makes more sense so we can do bilinear rasterization to grid, because cell based gathering doesn't allow for interpolation unless we pass values to neighbouring cells by some bias.
 We'd need to calc where abouts in cell bounds does particle lie, to work out neighbour values.
 Scatter would be more efficient as we'd map position directly to indices using fractional part as bilinear interpolation coefficients.

-Not really sure I thought this through as we just have discrete looking cells now as oppose to a smooth density field, we'd need to blur it or reduce the res of the grid futher, but then we get temporal stepping.
+Not really sure I thought this through as we just have discrete looking cells now as oppose to a smooth density field, we'd need to blur it or reduce the res of the grid further, but then we get temporal stepping.

 Could do rasterization as implicit radii within grid2D ?
 Oppose to on the GPU, but its more efficient to do this on the GPU.
 Within `Grid_2D::gather_particles()` for example, per cell (i,j) (indexed as (j,i)) we can do something like :